leombastos/2022_rworkshop_regression/README.md

 This is a public GitHub repository to share the files needed for the **Kansas State University/University of Georgia 2022 AGSA R Workshop - Regression for optimum rate and prediction R Workshop**, taught by [@leombastos](https://github.com/leombastos).

-The workshop is presented in one day for 2 hours where we will cover:
+The workshop was presented in one day for 2 hours where we covered:

  - Linear, quadratic, and linear-plateau regression
  - Regression analysis workflow including